dewitters/MysticMine/README.md

 About Mystic Mine
 -----------------
-Mystic Mine is an indie game created by Koen Witters (Koonsolo http://www.koonsolo.com).
+Mystic Mine is an indie game created by Koen Witters (aka Koonsolo http://www.koonsolo.com).
 You can find more info at http://www.mysticmine.com.